G4l43r/lpthw-cn/intro.rst

 A Warning For The Smarties
 ==========================

-Sometimes people who can already code will read this book and feel I'm insulting them.
+Sometimes people who already know a programming language will read this book and feel I'm insulting them.
 There is nothing in this book that is intended to be interpreted as condescending, insulting, or belittling.
 I simply know more about programming than my *intended* readers.
 If you think you are smarter than me then you will feel talked down to and there's nothing I can do about that because you are not my *intended* reader.